designer-edu/designer/docsrc/index.rst

 ====================================
 Designer is a classroom tool that allows you to create visual output as you learn to code in Python.

+Designer is developed with an evidence-oriented and pedagogical perspective.
+To learn more about the research, head here.
 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   research/welcome
    students/installation
    quickstart/quickstart
    examples/examples